dalibo/blog/_posts/2016-04-06-Ora2Pg_data_export_improvement.md

 * DATA_LIMIT = 30000 (export will be done by bulk of 30,000 tuples)
 * BLOB_LIMIT = 100 (BLOB and CLOB will be exported by bulk of 100 tuples only)

-data are exported to files.
+Data is exported to files.
 The tests will be done using different parallelizing
-mode:
+modes:

-* -j 8: height process to write data to file
+* -j 8: eight processes to write data to file
-* -J 2 -j 4: two process to extract data from Oracle and four process to write data to file
+* -J 2 -j 4: two processes to extract data from Oracle and four processes to write data to file
-* -J 4 -j 3: four process to extract data from Oracle and three process to write data to file
+* -J 4 -j 3: four processes to extract data from Oracle and three processes to write data to file

-Tests are run on last release v17.3 and then on same release with Svetlana's patch.
+Tests are run on the latest release v17.3 and then on same release with Svetlana's patch.

-A simple disk write test of 2 GB give the following result:
+A simple disk write test of 2 GB gave the following results:

 ```
 dd if=/dev/zero of=toto bs=8k count=244140